qinguorui2001/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

-**Use case: UC08 - Mark an assignment as done**
+**Use case: UC07 - Mark an assignment as done**

 **MSS**

-1. User requests to list assignments of a person
+1. User requests to list assignments of a person.
-2. User requests to mark a specific assignment in the list as done
+2. User requests to mark a specific assignment in the list as done.
-3. TA<sup>2</sup> shows the assignment is done
+3. TA<sup>2</sup> shows the assignment is done.

-   Use case ends
+   Use case ends.

 **Extensions**